danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 When I asked Claude to review the README, its first observation was that the documentation focused on *how* — configuration, commands, output format — but never explained *why* someone should care.
 It didn't convey that the simulator models tax-aware withdrawals across multiple account types with interacting government benefits, enforces mandatory withdrawal rules, and uses statistical modeling to stress-test plans against futures worse than history.

 The rewritten README leads with what the project *does* and *why it matters*, then moves to how to use it.
 It includes annotated sample output that walks through a specific scenario year by year, explaining what each number means and why it matters for the financial decision.
-It even has a failure scenario showing how a bad sequence of early returns can drain an otherwise reasonable plan.
+It also walks through a failure scenario showing how a bad sequence of early returns can drain an otherwise reasonable plan.

 ## SR&ED Report Generation